ibm-cloud-docs/containers/cs_apps.md

     ```
     {: screen}

-3. In your preferred text editor, create a configuration script to define your persistent volume claim and save the configuration as a `.yaml` file.
+3. In your preferred text editor, create a configuration file to define your persistent volume claim and save the configuration as a `.yaml` file.

     ```
     apiVersion: v1